Chemotactic self-caging in active emulsions: Results

-where $t_0$ is the starting moment of the experiment and $N$ the number of droplets.
-For any number density, droplets initially undergo ballistic propulsion ($\rm MSD \sim t^2$).
-For a single droplet (no interactions), we do not see a transition to diffusive scaling.
-For intermediate number densities, we observe a change in the slope of the MSD profiles, which is associated with the reorientations caused by the autochemotactic interactions.
-At large number densities (150 droplets and more), after a short ballistic period, the MSD reaches a plateau.
-This plateau is reminiscent of the caging signature of in the MSD for colloidal glasses~\cite{weeks2000_three-dimensional}, however, here the caging is caused by trail-droplet instead of direct droplet-droplet collisions and is therefore observed at much lower volume fractions ($\phi_\text{droplets}\approx 10^{-2}$, cf. \cite{pusey1986_phase}).
+where $t_0$ is the starting time of the experiment and $N$ the number of droplets.
+For any number density, droplets initially move persistently, with $\text{MSD} \sim t^2$.
+For an isolated droplet, we do not see a transition to diffusive scaling $\sim t$ on our experimentally accessible length scales.
+For intermediate number densities, we observe a change in the slope of the MSD, which is associated with the reorientations caused by the autochemotactic interactions.
+At large number densities ($ n\geq3.7 $ \SI{}{\per\milli\metre\squared}), after a short ballistic period, the MSD reaches a plateau which is a signature of caging.
+Such a plateau is reminiscent of the caging phenomenon in colloidal glasses~\cite{weeks2000_three-dimensional}.
+However, here the caging is caused by trail-droplet interactions instead of direct interparticle collisions and is therefore observed at much lower volume fractions ($\phi_\text{droplets}\approx 10^{-2}$, cf. \cite{pusey1986_phase}).
 For more crowded systems, the crossover to caging happens earlier, the lifetime of the cage is longer, and the cage size is smaller.
-The plateau is followed by a crossover to a third, subballistic regime caused be consecutive caging events.
-We have illustrated this for an example trajectory in \figref[c]{fig:2DCaging}, for a droplet that undergoes three caging events in a very crowded system (300 droplets).
-The droplet trajectory is mapped by circles colour coded by time in the experiment.
-To highlight the cage formation by spatiotemporal density fluctuations, we plotted in the image background, using the same colour code, all droplet positions recorded within a window of $d<\SI{220}{\micro\metre}$ and $0<\Delta t<\SI{50}{\second}$ around the current droplet position.
-Entering an area with increased density, the droplet reorients frequently, staying in place until it is ejected by the chemical buildup into a less populated space, where it proceeds ballistically until it encounters the next high-density location ('cage escape').
-Since ballistic runs are uncorrelated, the long-time dynamics presumably correspond to a Gaussian random walk, however, it is not feasible to reliably quantify the respective exponent in the MSD due to the limited lifetime of the droplets and the finite size of the experimental cell.
+The plateau is followed by a crossover to a third, subballistic regime corresponding to the droplet escaping the cage.
+We demonstrate this for an example trajectory in \figref[C]{fig:2DCaging} (thick markers), where a droplet undergoes three caging events (at $ n\approx \SI{7.4}{\per\milli\metre\squared}$).
+To highlight the cage formation by spatiotemporal aggregation, we plotted all droplet positions (thin symbols) recorded within a window of $d<\SI{220}{\micro\metre}$ and $0<\Delta t<\SI{50}{\second}$ around each current droplet position.
+Entering an area with increased density, the droplet reorients frequently, exploring the cage, until it is ejected due to the gradual buildup of chemorepellent into a less populated space (`cage escape'), where it proceeds persistently until it encounters the next high-density area (cf. Movie S6).